marekDeveloper/playoffsmoment.com/README.md

 Oh well, this is disappointment ...
 I've tried few themes and I did not like any of them.

 TO DO!
-Continue to trey some other themes ... showcase_lite seems little better.
+Continue to try some other themes ... showcase_lite seems little better.

+I did little bit more research and decided to go with Adaptive theme [https://www.drupal.org/project/adaptivetheme]

+Adaptive theme needs AT Tools module [https://www.drupal.org/project/at_tools] so I installed it using composer.

+And created `marek_test` theme from adaptive theme usin AT UI interface where I configured new theme and needed to write few lines of CS to make my NFL team tables better for responsive.